CSCD01/team_15-project/deliverable-2/BUG-ANALYSIS.md

 4. If an existing Spotify tab is not open, the extension opens a new tab, navigates to the "Enable secure playback in your browser" (localization dependent).
 5. Extension should show the error "Internal error: Error: You must enable DRM."

-__Modified source code: `extension/services/spotify/player.js`__
+__Modified source code:__

+- `extension/services/spotify/player.js`:

     This changes the design so that the `Spotify` class can catch a more specific error from `Player` and handle it differently compared to other searches for elements on the page.
 It also adds an additional type of error that the application can check, and an additional test case that should be covered.